 Cloud-based applications are competent enough to provide flexibility in any situation.
 Speed can be improvised, and deployment efficiency can be bettered.
-To optimize the potential of the cloud, Microservices proves to the apt architecture.
-At the base, Microservices along with the cloud proves to be a decomposition method to overcome the complication of systems.
-Microservices is enhanced for the cloud and there are big companies like Google, Netflix that have experienced the goodness of both.
+To optimize the potential of the cloud, Microservices prove to be an apt architecture.
+At the base, Microservices along with the cloud prove to be a decomposition method to overcome the complication of systems.
+Microservices are enhanced for the cloud and there are big companies like Google, and Netflix that have experienced the goodness of both.

-Microservices has been the talk of the IT town.
+Microservices have been the talk of the IT town.
 There are umpteen technologies that are attempting to sync with this wonderful architecture and prove their harmony with each other.
-As designers, architects and product developers, IT engineers are keen on making the most out of Microservices clubbed with the above-mentioned components that make it a wholesome meal for anyone interested in a comprehensive package.
+As designers, architects, and product developers, IT engineers are keen on making the most out of Microservices clubbed with the above-mentioned components that make it a wholesome meal for anyone interested in a comprehensive package.